 Netflix has a secret search feature that lets users scour the platform for their favorite shows and movies on a granular level.
 If you know the numerical codes – which you can find with a simple Google search — you can unlock all kinds of great hidden content.
 Netflix has tons of subgenres, but they’re not easy to find without the codes.
 Just find the subgenre you like, type the corresponding number into the search bar, and prepare to be wowed.

 You Can Still Rent DVDs If You’d Like

-When Netflix started out in 1997, it was a mail-order DVD rental subscription service.
+When Netflix started out in 1997, it was a mail-order DVD rental subscription service, and the company says it has sent out more than 5 billion DVD and Blu-ray rentals.
 Although waiting for an envelope with a disc inside to arrive in the mail might seem a bit primitive now, it’s important to remember that the chief competition at that time was Blockbuster Video.
 With that business model, you had to show up to your local store and rent whatever it had in stock.

 High-bandwidth streaming made that format irrelevant — for most.
 Hundreds of thousands of subscribers are still in it for the DVDs.
 Netflix actually still offers three different DVD mailer subscription tiers through DVD.com:

 - Basic: $9.99 per month for one DVD out at a time